noahrotheray/ls_assesment/README.md

 2 Debian PRX VM's

-Docker image built and pushed to repo.
+node-app Docker image built and pushed to repo.

 K3s for orchestration